Five years plan to governing aborigines

-Five-year plan for governing aborigines, or the Five Year Plan to Subdue the Savages, was a program aimed to use military force to suppress the aborigine populations in Taiwan during the early years of the Japanese Occupation.
+Five-year plan for governing aborigines, or the Five Year Plan to Subdue the Savages, was a program aimed to use military force to suppress the aborigine populations in Taiwan during the early years of the Japanese rule.
 It was enacted by the fifth Taiwanese governor general, Sakuma Samata from 1910 to 1915.

 In the year of 1906, General of the imperial Japanese army Sakuma Samata became the fifth governor general of Taiwan.
 In 1909, Sakuma created the Bureau of Aboriginal Affairs as a part of the Civil Administration Bureau and established local aboriginal offices in different regions among Taiwan and assigned aboriginal duties to local administrators, as a result of preparation on further soon to be enacted aboriginal governance program.
 He then drafted the ‘Five-year plan of aboriginal governance’ in 1910 with a budget of 16.3 million Yuan, aimed to make all the aborigines who were living in the mountain regions pledge their allegiance to the Japanese ruling force with the use of military and armed forces in 5 years.

 Background

 In the nineteenth century, mountain areas in Taiwan contained wealth of natural resources yet to be developed.
 Forest and mineral products became a tempting treasure for Japan.
 However, those areas were traditionally the hunting field and possession of the Taiwanese aborigines.
 Among the east part of Taiwan and most of the mountainous areas were treated as the aboriginal areas under the Qing rule.
-When the first Sino-Japanese war ended in 1895, the Chinese Qing government signed on the treaty of Shimonoseki, and abandoned Taiwan.
+When the First Sino-Japanese War ended in 1895, the Chinese Qing government signed on the treaty of Shimonoseki, and abandoned Taiwan.
 From 1895, Taiwan became an imperial Japanese colony.
 Japan had conflicts with the Taiwanese aborigines since the pre-Sino-Japanese war, so called the Mudan Incident of 1871.
 54 Japanese had been killed by the Taiwanese aborigines.
 This incident ended with the victory of Japan’s well trained and equipped military force.
 The leader of the Japanese side was Satsuma Samata, later the fifth Governor General.
 Aborigines in Taiwan who traditionally live in the mountains were regarded as barbaric and ruthless in Japan’s colonizers’ minds.
 In the beginning of the twentieth century, Imperial Japan’s administration among Taiwan’s cities and towns had been settled and established for some years since occupation.
 Violent resistance and uprisings had decreased due to the huge disparity between the Japanese military force and the Taiwanese local people.
 The colonial government then had the necessity to focus more on the administration over the mountains.